For Client Held as Unpaid, Live-In, Round-The-Clock Source of Domestic Labor, Ropes & Gray Reaches a Confidential Settlement

 Ropes & Gray also pursued our client’s claims against the Jordan-based defendant, successfully seeking leave from the Court to serve that defendant by alternative means.
 Lagayan v.
 Odeh, -- F.R.D. --, No. 15-cv-01953 (APM), 2016 WL 4182349 (D.D.C.
 Aug.
 5, 2016).
 The team also aggressively pursued discovery from the U.S.-based defendants.
 Then, roughly six weeks after prevailing in nearly all respects on the motion to dismiss, and in the middle of the principal defendant’s deposition, Ropes & Gray reached a confidential settlement.

 As noted above, Ropes & Gray’s representation was in partnership with the Human Trafficking Pro Bono Legal Center.
-The Ropes & Gray litigation team was supervised by government enforcement partner Josh Levy (Boston), and included business & securities litigation counsel Marty Crisp (New York), business & securities litigation associate Jonathan Ference-Burke, government enforcement associate Caleb Dulis, and litigation paralegal specialist Sophia Antzoulatos (all of Washington, D.C.)
+The Ropes & Gray litigation team included business & securities litigation counsel Marty Crisp (New York), and litigation paralegal specialist Sophia Antzoulatos (Washington, D.C.)
 Tax & benefits partner Kat Gregor (Boston) and tax & benefits associate Brittany Cvetanovich (Chicago) provided invaluable assistance to the team.